Koushikphy/CheatSheets/Numerical_Analysis/Readme.md

 4. Given two positive integer, find their GCD and LCM.
 4. Given a positive integer in decimal system, find its binary representation.
 Bonus: Convert a fraction from decimal to binary.
 5. Find max/min value of an array.
+5. Reverse a given array.
 6. Sort an array: Bubble, Selection, and Insertion sort.
 7. Given three numbers a,b,c create an array of AP series with start value a, end value b, and common difference c.
 Also, create a GP series of the same.
 8. Given three numbers a,b,c, create an array of AP series with start value a, end value b, and total length c.
 Also, create a GP series of the same.
 9. Apply Sin/Cos to the grid created above, save in a file, and plot.
 10. Derive the same result as the previous question but use the series expansion formula for sin and cos.
 Hint: Use a threshold value to terminate the series.
 11. Use the result of the previous code to calculate the numerical derivative.
 Compare it with the actual.
-12. Find a histogram of a set of data points.
+12. Compute histogram of a set of data points.
 Use the intrinsic or any other random number generator to create the set.
-Comment on the type of the distribution.
-If it is a uniform one, can you construct a normal distribution from this?
-Bonus: Prove Central Limit Theorem (CLT)
+Comment on the type of the distribution from the histogram.
+Most of the intrinsic random number generators are uniform, can you construct a normal distribution from this?
+Bonus: Prove Central Limit Theorem (CLT).
 13. Simulate a Random Walk problem and prove that the distance d traveled is proportional to sqrt(N), where N is number of steps
 14. Matrix operations:
 	1. Matrix Multiplication of same and unequal order.
 Bonus: Code the same without using any loop.